yvesdebeer/vuejs-shopping-cart/README.md

 - Give it a name.
 - Use "regularwebapp" as application type

-When you click on the newly created app you should see a JSON structure with all info such as : clientId, tenantId, secret, name, ...
+When you click on the newly created app you should see a JSON structure with all info such as : clientId, tenantId and oAuthServerURL.
-We will need these values later.
+You will need these values later !

 As there is no direct integration available for VueJS we will make use of a separate NodeJS application which will expose an API for us to call and which will communicate with IBM "App ID".